 For more complex shapes or for repeating the same shape in different places you can define figures.
 Figures can also be used as markers.

 LineGraph showing some examples of the shapes

-All shapes drawn on the graph are configured using the
+All the shapes drawn on the graph above were added using the

 Most of the config should be easy enough to understand.
 The coordinates might look a bit strange, but they are described in detail below.

 shape option is always an array - either a single array